T-Systems-RUS/vue-telekom-seed/README.md

 ## WebStorm / Intellij IDEA configuration

-Enable ESlint plugin, Vue plugin and TypeScript integration.
+Enable TSlint plugin, Vue plugin and TypeScript integration.
 All of these should work by default.

 ### Unit testing via Jest